cudail/snolf-rb2/README.md

 ## Changelog

 v2.20
-* Don't display mulligan hint when player is on a waterslide or rollou rock
+* The mulligan hint is no longer displayed when Snolf is on a waterslide or rollout rock

 v2.19
 * You can now hold down when shooting to only drive along one axis